sriniguna/flexi-pages-widget/readme.txt

 * `flexipages('sort_column=ID&exclude=2,10,14')` will display the list with items sorted in order of ID.
 The page IDs 2, 10 and 14 will be excluded.

 == Changelog ==

+= v1.7 (2015-04-23) =
+* Fixes for errors and warnings
+* Better code structure, compatible with the latest WP version and the latest WP best practices
+* Added localization in Tamil

 = v1.6.13 (2013-06-04) =
 * Fixes the bug introduced in previous update where an empty home page listing is introduced even when the home page link is disabled.